siddharth-jd/Intro-to-ml-and-np-assignments/Assignment_2 solutions/README.md

 - Common words like "the" have low TF-IDF scores because they appear in all documents.

 ## Files
-- `TFIDF_Manual_Comparison.ipynb`: Code for manual TF-IDF and comparisons.
+- `Assignment_2.1.ipynb`: Code for manual TF-IDF and comparisons.
 - `README.md`: This summary.